rasgointelligence/Rasgo-demo/demokit/sports-sales-demo/README.md

   <img src="img/DarkSkyWeekly.png" alt="Dark Sky Weekly Weather Data" width="528">
 </p>

 Repeat the process to select all the features and add the selected to the collection.
 The features don't immediately show up on the list of features in the collection.
 This is because the initial data is at a monthly level, but the weather data was at a weekly level.
-To aggregate the weather data to monthly, click on **Transform** above the Collection Features.
+To aggregate the weather data to monthly, click on **Transform** above the **Collection Features**.

 <p align="center">
   <img src="img/Transform.png" alt="Transform" width="512">